-To keep you up to date on the latest breach information, here is a list of recent, potential compromises
+To keep you up to date on the latest breach information and potential compromises

 Data breaches are a big problem.
 Merchants are not subject to the same federal data protection standards as financial institutions, such as credit unions.
 This means that some merchants fail to invest sufficiently in data security measures.
 As a result, it can be easier for hackers to gain access to a person’s credit card number, debit pin number, or other sensitive data through a merchant.
 Hackers can then sell this information to bad actors, or use it themselves to fraudulently buy things with the stolen data.

 When a data breach occurs, the merchants are not required to pay the costs to send individuals their new cards and generally pay none of the fraudulent charges an individual may have on their cards or accounts.
 In fact, when merchants are responsible for the breach, they are rarely required to pay ANY costs incurred by others.
 Who is stuck paying these costs for data breaches?
 Your Credit Union—and ultimately, credit union members like you.